How Flaxseeds Help MS Symptoms Naturally (For Under $5!)

 I found something fascinating that made me try flaxseeds.
 Our myelin (the coating around our nerves) needs healthy fats to stay strong.
 Without them, it can break down.

 Flaxseeds are packed with alpha-linolenic acid (ALA).
 It’s a special type of omega-3 your body uses as building blocks.
 These building blocks help protect your nerve coatings.
 When you give your body these nutrients every day, you’re giving it what it really needs.
 That extra support can help your nerves work better.
+This is exactly why flaxseeds for MS have become such an important part of my daily routine.
 It’s like giving your body the right tools for the job!

 Your Simple “Start Today” Plan